 3. Tap on the “Disable” button.

-Adb is a powerful tool for you to debug your phone.
-It also comes with commands for you to manage app packages (in this case, uninstall packages).
+Adb is a powerful tool to debug your phone.
+It also comes with commands to manage app packages (in this case, uninstall packages).

 1. To use adb, you need to install adb on your desktop computer.